Autocomplete

 }

 You can fully customize the composition of the dropdown content.
-Autocomplete.Item supports the same properties as MenuItem, making the layout of each item very flexible, as well as allowing to implement custom wrappers around the items.
-Use onItemSelect when you want to render anything in the field not on every value change, but only when an item is selected.
+Autocomplete.Item supports the same properties as MenuItem, making each item's layout very flexible and allowing custom wrappers around the items.
+Use onItemSelect when you want to render something in the field only when an item is selected, not on every value change.

 function DemoComposition() {